How to keep your pool

 This can be dealt with very effectively, with the addition

-of a dose of a Nano-Stick Clarifier: a 21st Century product
+of a dose of a liquid pool clarifier.
+Adding

 settle to the bottom.
-In addition, the use of an automatic
+In addition, it will

-in the corners and will make algae control easier.
+in the corners, making algae control easier.
 The shock

 that you are using tends to raise the pH and contains